 - 5–9 = Extremely dissatisfied

 Pavot and Diener (2013) created a more in-depth description of what your score means for your sense of life satisfaction.
-Very briefly, I’ve written up what they had to say, but it’s worth accessing the full descriptions.
+Very briefly, we’ve written up what they had to say, but it’s worth accessing the original documents.

 If you score this high on the SWLS, it means you have a strong love of your life and feel that things are going really well for you.
 This does not mean to say that you feel your life is perfect, but you are content with how things are and/or feel any challenges are temporary and can be managed.

 A high score does not indicate that you are complacent about your sense of satisfaction, and it is likely you understand that challenge is a pathway to growth and greater satisfaction.

 - 26–30 Satisfied

 If you score in this range, you likely feel that most things in your life are going really well, but there may be one or two key areas you wish to change.
 You understand that your life is not perfect and respect that any challenges are also an area for further growth and exploration.